Stimulated emission: Mathematical model

 The rate of absorption is thus proportional to the number of atoms in the lower state, N1.
+The B coefficients can be calculated using dipole approximation and time dependent perturbation theory in quantum mechanics as:

+where B corresponds to energy distribution in terms of frequency ν.
+The B coefficient may vary based on choice of energy distribution function used, however, the product of energy distribution function and its respective B coefficient remains same.

-Einstein showed that the coefficient for this transition must be identical to that for stimulated emission:
+Einstein showed from the form of Planck's law, that the coefficient for this transition must be identical to that for stimulated emission:

 Thus absorption and stimulated emission are reverse processes proceeding at somewhat different rates.
 Another way of viewing this is to look at the net stimulated emission or absorption viewing it as a single process.
 The net rate of transitions from E2 to E1 due to this combined process can be found by adding their respective rates, given above:

 Thus a net power is released into the electric field equal to the photon energy hν times this net transition rate.
 In order for this to be a positive number, indicating net stimulated emission, there must be more atoms in the excited state than in the lower level: $\Delta N > 0$.
 Otherwise there is net absorption and the power of the wave is reduced during passage through the medium.
 The special condition $N_2 > N_1$ is known as a population inversion, a rather unusual condition that must be effected in the gain medium of a laser.

 The notable characteristic of stimulated emission compared to everyday light sources (which depend on spontaneous emission) is that the emitted photons have the same frequency, phase, polarization, and direction of propagation as the incident photons.
 The photons involved are thus mutually coherent.
 When a population inversion ($\Delta N > 0$) is present, therefore, optical amplification of incident radiation will take place.

 Although energy generated by stimulated emission is always at the exact frequency of the field which has stimulated it, the above rate equation refers only to excitation at the particular optical frequency $\nu_0$ corresponding to the energy of the transition.
 At frequencies offset from $\nu_0$ the strength of stimulated (or spontaneous) emission will be decreased according to the so-called line shape.